 Another thing you can do is to follow the blogs on LinkedIn and other social media platforms.
 Engage in their messages and comment sections.
-Eventually, you will get a response and could get offered an opportunity to write for a blog.
+Eventually, you will get a response and could get offered an to write for a blog.
 Whether it is free or not, take that opportunity and run with it!

 Create a List of Prospects

-You want to find reputable and popular blogs to write for.
+You to find reputable and popular blogs to write for.
 Your time is much better spent writing for a popular blog that gets large amounts of monthly visitors.
 One way to determine the popularity of blogs is by using the app buzzsumo.
-This popular tool allows you to search by keyword and filter our blogs by date, language, publisher size, and much more.
+This popular allows you to search by keyword and our blogs by date, language, publisher size, and much more.

 Use Pareto’s Principle

 As a freelance writer, you want to always grow.
 Yet, in the first 3 months, growth is especially important and the way to maximize your growth is by using Pareto’s Principle.
 80% of your first 3 months you should be prospecting to find clients to write for.
-The other 20% of your time should be spent writing.
+20% of your time should be spent writing.

 This principle can be applied to so many different areas in life and can be especially helpful in business.

 There are two main types of education: niche education and freelancer education.
 Not only do you want to be well-versed in all of the skills that make a great writer, but you wouldn’t be a great freelance writer without the education on being a successful freelancer.